rdumitru/mean-kitchen-app/README.md

 ### Project Structure.
 The project comprises of two parts:
-1. The client side code (public folder).
+1. The client side code (public folder)
-2. The server side code (server folder).
+2. The server side code (server folder)

 ### Client Code
 The client side code is merged and minified (commented out for the sake of simplicity)